zerodecimal/zerodecimal-oracle_inventory/README.md

 ## Development

-* Contributions are always welcome - please submit a pull request or issue on [GitHub](https://github.com/zerodecimal/zerodecimal-oracle_inventory).
+Contributions are always welcome - please submit a pull request or issue on [GitHub](https://github.com/zerodecimal/zerodecimal-oracle_inventory).

+## Contributors

+The list of contributors can be found at: [https://github.com/zerodecimal/zerodecimal-oracle_inventory/graphs/contributors](https://github.com/zerodecimal/zerodecimal-oracle_inventory/graphs/contributors).